Check Run Agents: Custom AI Checks That Actually Understand Your Codebase

 How much do Check Run Agents cost?

 Check Run Agents are currently free during beta.
 When generally available, they will be billed under Macroscope's Agent usage meter as part of Macroscope's usage-based pricing.
-Manage costs by using exclude patterns to skip irrelevant files, choosing full_diff over code_object input mode, and selecting appropriate effort and reasoning levels for each agent.
+That means you pay for the work the agents actually do (not per developer per month), and every new workspace starts with $100 in free usage to run a real evaluation.
+Manage costs by using exclude patterns to skip irrelevant files, choosing full_diff over code_object input mode, and selecting appropriate effort, reasoning, and model levels for each agent.
+Light checks can run on Sonnet at low effort for pennies.
+Heavy security reviews can run on Opus 4.7 with high reasoning when the stakes justify it.

 What AI models do Check Run Agents use?

 The default model is Claude Opus 4.6.
-You can also select Claude Opus 4.5 or GPT-5.2 via the model frontmatter field.
-The reasoning field controls extended thinking depth (off, low, medium, high) — use higher reasoning for complex security reviews and nuanced judgment calls.
+You can also select claude-opus-4-5, claude-opus-4-7, claude-sonnet-4-5, claude-sonnet-4-6, gpt-5-2, gpt-5-4, or gpt-5-5 via the model frontmatter field.
+The reasoning field controls extended thinking depth (off, low, medium, high).
+Use higher reasoning for complex security reviews and nuanced judgment calls, and Sonnet at low reasoning for cheap, simple checks.
+Because pricing is usage-based, you only pay for the model and reasoning depth you actually use.

 Can I have multiple Check Run Agents on one repository?